 Digital X-Ray Imaging

-Analogic’s digital imaging technology enables medical professionals to receive high quality diagnostic imaging with less radiation exposure risk to the patient.
+Analogic’s digital imaging technology enables medical professionals to conduct high-quality diagnostic imaging with less radiation exposure risk to the patient.
 We have several options for imaging systems designed to work with the needs of small to large hospitals and healthcare facilities.

 Flat Panel X-ray Detectors

 Flat panel X-ray detector (FPXD) technology and digital radiography have developed rapidly in the last decade.
-These advancements fueled by several factors including:
+These advancements in digital radiology are fueled by several factors including:

-As x-ray systems improve, medical professionals are better able to diagnose and treat conditions requiring x-ray images.
-Analogic’s technology not only improves efficiency; our flat panel detector is helping doctors provide accurate diagnosis and improve patient care.
+As x-ray systems and their corresponding computer systems improve, medical professionals are better able to diagnose and treat conditions requiring x-ray images.
+Analogic’s technology not only improves efficiency; our flat panel detector technology is helping doctors and radiologists provide accurate diagnosis and improve patient care.

 Direct vs. Indirect Radiography and X-ray Conversion